egernst/k8s-pod-overhead/README.md

 ## setup

 This assumes you are on an Ubuntu VM which supports VMX.
+I validated the below flow on an Azure standard d8s_v3 instance. (d*s_v3 supports virtualization)

 ### install pre-requisites, setup node: